 PLANNING EDUCATION

 Part of the AESOP mission – and encapsulated in the Association’s charter is - to ‘promote the development of teaching … in the field of planning’ and to ‘promote a progressive approach to planning education in schools’.
-While AESOP has had long standing activities to support these goals through a dedicated conference track, an Excellence in Teaching prize and establishing a ‘core curriculum’ and expert pool – we feel that a Thematic Group could further promote these aims and bolster AESOP’s contributions to the field.
+This Thematic Group aims to promote these aims and bolster AESOP’s contributions to the field, alongside other AESOP activities that support these goals (a dedicated conference track, an Excellence in Teaching prize, the Quality Recognition (QR) programme, and the ‘core curriculum’ and expert pool).

 NEWS